couchbaselabs/couchbase-lite-tests/servers/c/README.md

 #### CMake for macOS, Linux, and Windows

-Open the project from this directory which has the CMakeLists.txt file.
+Open the project from this directory which has the CMakeLists.txt file using VSCode with C++/CMake plugin or CLion.

 #### iOS